hpreston/nso-getting-started/03-exploring-with-cli.md

     > You could just type `exit` over and over again, but `top` is so much faster.

-1. Now let's look at the current configuration that is waiting to be commited.
+1. Now let's look at the current configuration that is waiting to be committed.

     ```
     show configuration